andrewtheis/prophunt/README.md

 # Creating a Server

-From the Garry's Mod game simply select the gamemode from the dropdown in the bottom right after you have installed.
+After you have installed, launch Garry's Mod and select the Prop Hunt gamemode from the dropdown in the bottom right.
 From there, create a server as you normally would.

 # Running a Dedicated Server